Written by Jes Gonzalez

 On one hand, you might be a bit embarrassed by your first draft.
 However, it's impossible for you to view your writing objectively.
 While you already know everything that's going to happen, your readers are not robbed of the joy of flipping through each page and experiencing each new event, character, and setting for the first time in the same way you are.

-Either way, a manuscript critique can help you get the feedback you need.
+Either way, a book critique can help you get the feedback you need.
 An honest review of your work can help you save time and energy in the long run by allowing you to catch any big problems early in the process of writing your novel.

 Stage 2: Rewriting

 Since writing is rewriting, the next of the stages of writing is just that.
 After receiving some valuable feedback, you can put it to good use by reversing gears and diving back into your story.
-Fixing the big problems with your manuscript, such as plot inconsistencies and other content issues, is the main focus of rewriting.
-In this stage, you'll use the results of your manuscript critique to build your novel and make it stronger than it was before.
+Fixing the big problems with your book, such as plot inconsistencies and other content issues, is the main focus of rewriting.
+In this stage, you'll use the results of your book critique to build your novel and make it stronger than it was before.

 Don't worry about technical errors like grammar or spelling problems just yet (hint: that's what the next stage is all about!).
 For now, focus on implementing the feedback you've received, not taking criticism personally but instead taking it seriously.
 That is, consider each piece of advice, but don't feel the need to change every little thing about your story.
 Everyone will have different opinions; simply take everything into account to create the best possible story you can.